Seller’s Market: What It Is And How It Affects The Housing Market

 Buyer’s Market Vs. Seller’s Market

-Like how the seller’s market puts sellers at an advantage, the buyer’s market helps the buyer.
+Similar to how a seller’s market puts sellers at an advantage, a buyer’s market helps the buyer.
 That’s because this market features more supply than demand.
-As a result, buyers have their pick of choices while sellers compete with each other.
-One of the major perks of this climate for buyers is the potential increase in negotiating power.
-With this, they may be able to purchase a home for much less than a seller’s market would demand.
+As a result, buyers have their pick of houses while sellers compete with each other.

 See What You Qualify For